thatjames/gatekeeper-go/README.md

 # GateKeeper

-GateKeeper is a configurable hobbyist DHCP server written in Go.
+GateKeeper is a configurable hobbyist DNS and DHCP server written in Go.

 It is **not** intended for production use, but it powers my home network just fine!